Brendon-Mendicino/appunti/webapp2/appunti_webapp2.md

 // 6
 ```

-A flow alows us to do **Local Reasoning**, it means that when collecting a flow we should not worry about how it was produced. **Context Preservation**: a flow has it's own context of execution, so it cannot leak informations on the outside, this means that no coroutine can be started inside of it, in fact a flow **shoud only emit from a single coroutine**.
+A flow allows us to do **Local Reasoning**, it means that when collecting a flow we should not worry about how it was produced. **Context Preservation**: a flow has its own context of execution, so it cannot leak information on the outside, this means that no coroutine can be started inside of it, in fact a flow **should only emit from a single coroutine**.

 ```kotlin
 flow {